algorithmica-org/algorithmica/content/english/hpc/pipelining/tables.md

 - If a certain instruction is especially frequent, its execution unit could be duplicated to increase its throughput — possibly to even more than one, but not higher than the [decode width](/hpc/architecture/layout).
 - Some instructions have a latency of 0.
 This means that these instruction are used to control the scheduler and don't reach the execution stage.
 They still have non-zero reciprocal throughput because the [CPU front-end](/hpc/architecture/layout) still needs to process them.
 - Most instructions are pipelined, and if they have the reciprocal throughput of $n$, this usually means that their execution unit can take another instruction after $n$ cycles (and if it is below 1, this means that there are multiple execution units, all capable of taking another instruction on the next cycle).
 One notable exception is the [integer division](/hpc/arithmetic/division): it is either very poorly pipelined or not pipelined at all.
 - Some instructions have variable latency, depending on not only the size, but also the values of the operands.
-For memory operations (including fused ones like `add`), latency is usually specified for the best case (an L1 cache hit).
+For memory operations (including fused ones like `add`), the latency is usually specified for the best case (an L1 cache hit).

 There are many more important little details, but this mental model will suffice for now.